-- Soothes burns and sunburns.
-Put two to three drops of lavender oil on a minor burn to relieve the pain.
+- Soothe burns and sunburns.
+Put two to three drops of lavender oil on a minor burn to help relieve the pain.
 Applied quickly enough, it should stop the burn from blistering as well.
 Keep a bottle of lavender oil in the kitchen for those burned fingers.
 Dilute it as described below and apply to sunburns to relieve pain and hasten healing time.
-Lavender oil is also wonderful mixed with a little organic aloe vera gel and applied to the skin after sun exposure.
+Lavender oil is also wonderful mixed with a little organic Aloe vera gel and applied to the skin after sun exposure.

 - For toothache and dental abscesses.
 Apply clove oil to a cotton swab and press it against the sore tooth and surrounding gums.
-Clove oil has great pain relieving properties and has been used by the dental industry for years.
+Clove oil has great pain-relieving properties and has been used by the dental industry for years.
 Clove is often included in dental rinses and mouthwashes.

 Grapefruit Essential Oil